 Content Area Tutoring Program Policies

-The Content Area Tutoring program makes free small group tutoring available at both ISU's Pocatello and Idaho Falls campuses.
+The CAT program makes free small group tutoring available at both ISU's Pocatello and Idaho Falls campuses.
 Tutoring is available through the Content Area Tutoring program in all academic areas except writing and math, which are handled through the Writing Center and Math Center respectively.

 How often can I be tutored?

 If the class you're being tutored in is 3 credits or more, you can have up to 3 hours of tutoring a week.
 Some students choose to use all the time available to them, while others are happy with one or two hours.